siemens/ros-sharp/README.md

 ## Notes On This Fork ##

-This fork has implemented changes to the repo to enable building to UWP devices, like the Microsoft HoloLens.
+This fork has some changes to allow a broader range of XML-Tags to be imported in the URDF files, like the Microsoft HoloLens.
 Like the main ROS# branch, use 2019.x or later.

 #### Installation ###